fpco/inline-c/tutorial.md

 ### Function pointers

-Using the `fun` anti-quoter we can easily turn Haskell function into function pointers.
+Using the `fun` anti-quoter, present in the `funCtx` context, we can easily turn Haskell function into function pointers.

 ```
 {-# LANGUAGE QuasiQuotes #-}